ognjenkov/mobile-phone-and-webcam-image-uploader/README.md

 -> allow the connection and click next name the rule

+you will now be able to access the applciation on your phone

 now go back to your application folder and run
 ```bash
 npm run dev -- --host